How to Cope with Job Loss

 The law contains some protections for those who are currently coping with job loss.

 Severance pay generally refers to payments made upon disengagement from a job without cause.
-Absent an agreement promising severance pay or company history of the practice, there is no law requiring employers to provide it, though many employers do give one to two months' salary to employees who are let go without cause.
+Absent an agreement promising severance pay or a company history of the practice, there is no law requiring employers to provide it, though many employers do give one to two months' salary to employees who are let go without cause.

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) and equivalent state laws require employers of 20 or more employees to provide an option for continuing health insurance for a specified time period, usually 18 months, at the expense of the former employee.